Home Warranty Dryer Coverage: What's Included and What's Not

 Covered Components

-The following dryer parts are covered under most home warranty appliance plans when they fail due to normal wear and tear:
+The following dryer parts are typically covered under most home warranty appliance plans when they fail due to normal wear and tear:

 Component What It Does Covered?